-- 70. Competent authorities should require issuers of ARTs and CASPs to submit the information and documentation necessary for the assessment of the suitability of the member of the management body, including the information and documentation required for the suitability assessment at authorisation as specified in the Commission Delegated Regulation mandated under Articles 18(6) of MiCA with regard to the application of paragraph (2) (i) of this Article in the case of an issuer of ARTs and mandated under Article 62(5) of that Regulation with regard to the application of paragraph (2)(g) of this Article in the case of a CASP, containing proof of the members sufficient good repute, and the members and the management body's appropriate individual and collective knowledge, skills and experience and ability to commit sufficient time. - 71.
-Where appropriate on a risk-based approach and for issuers of significant ARTs, competent authorities should use also interviews for the purpose of suitability assessments. - 72.
-The assessment of the individual and collective suitability of the members of the management body should be performed on an ongoing basis by competent authority, as part of their ongoing supervisory activities. - 73.
-Competent authorities may attend or conduct meetings with the issuer of ARTs or CASP, including with some or all members of its management body, or participate as an observer in meetings of the management body to assess the effective functioning.
-The frequency of such meetings should be set using a risk-based approach. - 74.
-Competent authorities should ensure that necessary re-assessments under sections C.3, C.3.1 and C.3.2 are conducted by issuers of ARTs and CASPs.
+- 69. Competent authorities should require issuers of ARTs and CASPs to submit the information and documentation necessary for the assessment of the suitability of the member of the management body, including the information and documentation required for the suitability assessment at authorisation as specified in the Commission Delegated Regulation mandated under Articles 18(6) of MiCA with regard to the application of paragraph (2) (i) of this Article in the case of an issuer of ARTs and mandated under Article 62(5) of that Regulation with regard to the application of paragraph (2)(g) of this Article in the case of an CASP [will be replaced with the reference to the adopted CDR when published], containing proof of the members sufficient good repute, and the members and the management body's appropriate individual and collective knowledge, skills and experience and ability to commit sufficient time. - 70.
+Where appropriate on a risk-based approach and for issuers of significant ARTs, competent authorities should use also interviews for the purpose of suitability assessments. - 71.
+The assessment of the individual and collective suitability of the members of the management body should be performed on an ongoing basis by competent authority, as part of their ongoing supervisory activities. - 72.
+Competent authorities may attend or conduct meetings with the issuer of ARTs or CASP, including with some or all members of its management body, or participate as an observer in meetings of the management body in order to assess the effective functioning.
+The frequency of such meetings should be set using a risk-based approach. - 73.
+Competent authorities should ensure that necessary re-assessments under sections D.3, D.3.1 and D.3.2 are conducted by issuers of ARTs and CASPs.
 If a re-assessment of suitability by a competent authority is prompted by a re-assessment by an issuer of ARTs or CAPS, that competent authority should take into account the circumstances that prompted the re-assessment and its impact on the individual and collective suitability of the Management body.

-C.6.
+D.6.
 Decision of the competent authority